zedlopez/ifm/The Recipe Book.md

 ## Getting Started with Conversation

 ^^{dialogue <-- conversation <-- characters (people): dialogue}^^{story structure: dialogue}
 Traditionally, conversation is one of the most difficult things to program in interactive fiction, because of the number of factors affecting the outcome of everything the player does.
-While it's acceptable for >``examine pot`` to produce the same response every time the player types it, it's a bit less acceptable for ``ask joe about his adultery`` to make Joe react the same way every time.
+While it's acceptable for ``examine pot`` to produce the same response every time the player types it, it's a bit less acceptable for ``ask joe about his adultery`` to make Joe react the same way every time.

 Conversation implementations often need to keep track of a lot of information: what else is going on in the model world, what the character knows, what plot phase we've reached, what mood the character is in, what else we've recently been talking about, whether we've said the same thing before (and how many times); and so on.
 Later in this chapter we will look at ways to model character knowledge and mood.

 Then, too, we have the problem of how the player communicates their conversational intentions to the story.
-Technology has not yet advanced to the point where a player can simply type in remarks in full natural English and have the character detect the significance, emotional tone, and subtext, if any: so we can't have ``rachel``, ``this dessert tastes like feet`` or ``will``, ``look``! ``our sinister metal foes are approaching``! or ``boss``, I ``would`` BE ``delighted`` TO ``file another tpb report``.
+Technology has not yet advanced to the point where a player can simply type in remarks in full natural English and have the character detect the significance, emotional tone, and subtext, if any: so we can't have ``rachel, this dessert tastes like feet`` or ``will, look! our sinister metal foes are approaching!`` or ``boss, I would be delighted to file another tpb report``.

 The challenge is to create an interface that is both easy for the player to use and expressive enough to be interesting.
-We will look at some of the common solutions in "Saying Complicated Things".
+We will look at some of the common solutions in [Saying Complicated Things].

 The examples in the following sections point out ways to approach common conversation problems.
 None of them will offer an adequate system if we want to write a very conversationally rich story, however.
 This is partly because a thorough conversation system requires quite a lot of code in its own right.
 It's also partly because there is no one right solution to the problem of conversation design.
 Different games will have quite different requirements.
 When making decisions about a new story we have planned, it may be useful to glance through the conversation extensions available for Inform: there are quite a few, offering a range of different interfaces.
 Even if none is exactly suited for our needs, they may suggest ways to solve particular implementation challenges.